Boyko S Atanassov, PhD, Assistant Professor, Bulgarian Academy of Sciences, Sofia, Bulgaria

 Functions and regulation of deubiquitinating enzymes (USPs); Epigenetics; Regulation of gene expression, Molecular mechanism of cancer metastasis.

-Dhyan Chandra, PhD, Associate Professor, Jawaharlal Nehru University
+Dhyan Chandra, PhD, Associate Professor, Jawaharlal Nehru University, New Delhi, India

-Heat-shock proteins and cell survival, metochondrial fragmentation and caspase activation, apoptosis signaling in cancer stem cells
+Heat-shock proteins and cell survival, mitochondrial fragmentation and caspase activation, apoptosis signaling in cancer stem cells.

 Host- and tumor-mediated mechanisms of antiangiogenic drug resistance and their role in metastatic disease progression.